What’s the best way to get a group of men into the discussion? Which men’s group topics will work best? What are the best men’s group ice breakers?

 There are other kinds of men’s groups out there – coach centric, exercise focused, etc – but these are the two kinds of men’s groups that we have observed are most effective.

 Here at MensGroup – in our online men’s groups – we opt for the first theme, having our men’s group topics be more free-flowing.
-We find that it is more relevant (aka more valuable) for everyone in attendance to be able to talk about whatever they’re facing right now, no matter what the topic.
+We find that it is more relevant (aka more valuable) for everyone in the small group to be able to talk about whatever they’re facing right now, no matter what the topic.
 One guy may be experiencing relationship conflicts and another might be chewing on an investment opportunity.

 We feel that it would do all of our members in attendance a great disservice by forcing them instead to talk about a pre-chosen men’s group topic like “grieving”.